germanattanasio/audio-analysis/README.md

-# Audio Analytics: Audio Analysis
+# Audio Analysis

 This application is an **Application Starter Kit** (ASK) that is designed to get you up and running quickly with a common industry pattern, and to provide information about best practices around Watson services.
-The **Audio Analysis** application was created to highlight the combination of the [Speech to Text][speech_to_text] (STT) and [Concept Insights][concept_insights] services as an [Audio Analytics](#about-the-audio-analysis-pattern) tool.
+The **Audio Analysis** application was created to highlight the combination of the [Speech to Text][speech_to_text] (STT) and [Concept Insights][concept_insights] services as an [Audio Analysis](#about-the-audio-analysis-pattern) tool.
 This application can serve as the basis for your own applications that follow that pattern.

 Give it a try!
 Click the button below to fork the repository that contains the source code for this application into IBM DevOps Services, which then deploys your own copy of this application on Bluemix automatically: